 4. Prevent or Combat Diseases Fast

-It is important to start the treatment for that particular diseases as soon as you see any sign of problem.
+It is important to start the treatment for that particular disease as soon as you see any sign of a problem.
 Early treatment can save your fish’s life.

 If necessary, remove the sick guppy fish from the main tank and add to a quarantine tank.

 Before adding new fish or plants into your already established, disease-free guppy aquarium, quarantine them.
 Keep your new plants or guppies for 2 weeks in a quarantine tank and if necessary treat them for parasites, just to be safe.